-Business review
+Business Review

-The biggest event in 2014 was the successful listing of FAIRFX on AIM on 5th August (Ticker: FFX).
+The biggest event in 2014 was the successful listing of FAIRFX on AIM on 5 th August (Ticker: FFX).
 The principal purpose of the listing was to raise funds in order to expand the available budget for marketing and accelerate market penetration across consumers and businesses.
-FAIRFX Group PLC. is the listed vehicle and owns 100% of FAIRFX PLC., the operating company.
-The initial listing was supplemented by a secondary fund-raise in December and hence the business is primed for significant acceleration in 2015.
+The initial listing was supplemented by a secondary fund-raise in December to invest in future growth and hence the business is primed for significant acceleration in 2015.

 The Group had a very successful and strong year of growth in 2014 with a 47.4% increase in revenue to £475.3 million (2013: £322.4 million).
-We added 86,397 new customers to the business during 2014, a 46.6% increase on 2013, bringing the total to 404,710 by the year end (2013: 318,313).
+We added 86,397 new customers to the business during 2014, a 27.1% increase on 2013, bringing the total to 404,710 by the year end (2013: 318,313).
 Strategically, the Group continued on its pursuit of growth and hence marketing expenditure grew further to £1.8 million compared to £0.6 million for 2013.
 The increase reflected an expansion of TV advertising augmented by pay-per-click (PPC) and affiliate partnerships.
-Given the "sticky" nature of the FAIRFX customers, the benefit of this spend is expected accrue over many years, particularly in the multi-pay FAIRFX products, namely the prepaid currency cards and travel cash where customers typically re-use and repurchase the products and services
+Given the "sticky" nature of the FAIRFX customers, the benefit of this spend is expected to accrue over many years, particularly in the multi-pay FAIRFX products, namely the prepaid currency cards and travel cash where customers typically re-use and repurchase the products and services.